 - Shah Alam v State [63 DLR (2011) 137] states that if the drawer of the cheque has malafide intention to dishonour the cheque, he will be liable under section 138 of the N.I Act.

 - FaridulAlam v State [16 BLT (AD) 2008 held that if a person issues a cheque knowing that there is not sufficient fund in the account, he shall be liable and prosecuted under section 138 of the N. I Act.
 A similar view was expressed in Ahmed Lal Mia v State [66 DLR (AD) 204] and SM Redwan v Md.
 Rezaul Islam [66 DLR (AD) 169].

 - The Apex Court in KhondokarMahtabuddin Ahmed v State stated that there can be no legal hindrance if a criminal case is filed where a civil suit is pending before the court on the same matter.
 It can be seen from the case of Anwarul Karim v Bangladesh where it was stated that section 138 of N. I Act has nothing to do with the recovery of the loan amount.
 The criminal case stands for the offence, while the civil suit is for the realization of money.

 - In AbulKalam Azad v State (Metro sessions Case no. 152 of 2007), the court held that a single notice for several dishonoured cheques is not acceptable and the rule has been made absolute.

-The court said, “Where the amount promised shall depend on some other complimentary facts or fulfillment of another promise and if any cheque is issued on that basis, but that promise is not fulfilled it will not create any obligation on the part of the drawer of the cheque or any right which can be claimed by the holder of the cheque.”
-Therefore, the complainant has to prove consideration from his part in order to claim the amount promised by the drawer in the cheque.
+The court said, “Where the amount promised shall depend on some other complementary facts or fulfilment of another promise and if any cheque is issued on that basis, but that promise is not fulfilled it will not create any obligation on the part of the drawer of the cheque or any right which can be claimed by the holder of the cheque.”
+Therefore, the complainant has to prove consideration on his part in order to claim the amount promised by the drawer in the cheque.